facebook/react-native/docs/NativeModulesIOS.md

 ```

 This approach is cleaner, as there is no need to call `dispatch_async()` inside each and every exported method, but also more efficient, as the bridge can call your methods directly on the required queue instead of doing a double dispatch.

+> **NOTE**: JavaScript method names
+>
+> The `methodQueue` method will be called once when the module is initialized, and then retained by the bridge, so there is no need to retain the queue yourself, unless you wish to make use of it within your module.
+However, if you wish to share the same queue between multiple modules then you will need to ensure that you retain and return the same queue instance for each of them; merely returning a queue of the same name for each won't work.

 ## Exporting constants